 The area outlined by the Rio Grande which lends to Texas’ distinctive shape has been untamed from the beginning.
 The Spanish could not conquer it in their quest for gold.
 The Mexicans and Texans largely worked around it.
 And, until the railroad went through, Native Americans could still run back and forth across the borders playing both sides.

 All those things that made it wild made it alluring.
-There is nowhere else like it and once its dusty desolate beauty seeps into your soul you are hooked and it is a part of you.
+To say nothing of, there is nowhere else like it.
+And, once its dusty desolate beauty seeps into your soul you are hooked and it is a part of you.

 Can you do it in less than a week?
 Sure.
 But, that is not how we travel with kids.
 Big Bend with kids is going to be a memorable trip so don’t short change it!

 I like to have time.
-I like to have a schedule with room to roam and change and adapt.
+A schedule with room to roam and change and adapt is best.
 I do not find ‘hectic’ relaxing or overtired kids enjoyable.
 That kind of pace gives you cranky tear-filled children.
 Which means you tend to get stressed out tear-filled or angry parents.
 That is not fun.
 We like fun.
 We like time.
 This itinerary will reflect that.

 Day One: Houston to San Antonio

 (drive time: 3 hours)